jorismueller/Joris-website/content/working_papers/chinaaid/index.md

 publication_short: ""

 abstract: "
-There has been much speculation on the motives behind the large sums of foreign aid some countries provide to other countries.
-I address this question in the context of China, which is arguably the largest, most controversial, and most poorly understood donor.
-Using unique micro data, I find that the Chinese state's goal of domestic political stability drives a significant share of its aid allocation.
-I first document that in response to labor unrest in China, infrastructure aid contracts are allocated to state-owned firms in the affected areas, resulting in increased employment and future stability.
-Through existing connections between recipient countries and these firms, local unrest in China also significantly affects the allocation of Chinese aid to recipients.
-Finally, I exploit this granular variation to develop a novel shift-share instrument for identifying the causal effects of Chinese aid on recipients.
-I find large positive short-term effects on GDP but few signs of economic growth, household consumption or employment resulting from Chinese aid in the long term. <br/>
+I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing the case of Chinese foreign aid.
+First, using contractor-level data, I find that the regime allocates foreign aid projects to help maintain political stability: aid projects are awarded to state-owned firms in Chinese prefectures hit by social unrest, increasing employment and political stability.
+Second, I show that this strategy to manage domestic unrest affects the global allocation of Chinese aid, since state-owned firms pursue projects in countries where they have prior connections.
+Finally, I document that foreign aid triggered by domestic unrest does not affect political instability in recipient countries on average. <br/>

-*Media coverage: Project Syndicate, US-China Today, [[VoxDev]](https://voxdev.org/topic/institutions-political-economy/chinese-foreign-aid-can-self-interest-benefit-recipients)* <br/>
+*Media coverage: Project Syndicate, US-China Today, VoxDev* <br/>

 [[pdf]](https://www.jorismueller.com/files/chinaaid_latest_draft.pdf/)"

 summary: "
-There has been much speculation on the motives behind the large sums of foreign aid some countries provide to other countries.
-I address this question in the context of China, which is arguably the largest, most controversial, and most poorly understood donor.
-Using unique micro data, I find that the Chinese state's goal of domestic political stability drives a significant share of its aid allocation.
-I first document that in response to labor unrest in China, infrastructure aid contracts are allocated to state-owned firms in the affected areas, resulting in increased employment and future stability.
-Through existing connections between recipient countries and these firms, local unrest in China also significantly affects the allocation of Chinese aid to recipients.
-Finally, I exploit this granular variation to develop a novel shift-share instrument for identifying the causal effects of Chinese aid on recipients.
-I find large positive short-term effects on GDP but few signs of economic growth, household consumption or employment resulting from Chinese aid in the long term. <br/>
+I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing the case of Chinese foreign aid.
+First, using contractor-level data, I find that the regime allocates foreign aid projects to help maintain political stability: aid projects are awarded to state-owned firms in Chinese prefectures hit by social unrest, increasing employment and political stability.
+Second, I show that this strategy to manage domestic unrest affects the global allocation of Chinese aid, since state-owned firms pursue projects in countries where they have prior connections.
+Finally, I document that foreign aid triggered by domestic unrest does not affect political instability in recipient countries on average. <br/>

-*Media coverage: Project Syndicate, US-China Today, [[VoxDev]](https://voxdev.org/topic/institutions-political-economy/chinese-foreign-aid-can-self-interest-benefit-recipients)* <br/>
+*Media coverage: Project Syndicate, US-China Today, VoxDev* <br/>

 [[pdf]](https://www.jorismueller.com/files/chinaaid_latest_draft.pdf/)"